Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 4. Choosing the Best Cooking Method for You

-Not sure which method to choose?Here’s a brief comparison to help you make the best choice:
+Not sure which method to choose?Here’s a quick comparison to guide you in choosing the best option:

 Frying remains the best choice for maximum crunch.
 However, if you’re looking for a healthier option, air-frying or baking will still yield delicious results.